Follow the treatment plan

 According to the Food and Drug Administration, “Poor adherence can interfere with the ability to treat many diseases, leading to greater complications from the illness and a lower quality of life for patients.”

 As a caregiver, you want to be sure your loved one takes:

-You can help increase medication adherence by helping to organize medicines and being mindful of when your loved one is to take them.
-Routines, such as taking them at bedtime or with meals, can be helpful reminders.
-A pillbox marked with days of the week may work as well.
-You can even set up alarms or get daily text reminders at MyHumana.com/TakeMyMedicine.
+You can increase medication adherence by helping to organize medicines and being mindful of when your loved one is supposed to take them.
+Establishing a routine, such as taking medicine at bedtime or with meals, can be a helpful reminder.
+A pill box marked with days of the week may work as well.
+You can even , Link opens in new window

 And if you have questions about a medicine, always ask your doctor or pharmacist.